Azure/azure-service-bus-dotnet/samples/ReceiveSample/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
-In this tutorial, we will write a console application to send messages to a Service Bus queue.
+In this tutorial, we will write a console application to receive messages from a Service Bus queue.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)